ManiaExchange/GeryKnockout/docs/user-guide.md

 In order to do this, the plugin enforces a custom points partition.
 Every surviving player is given 1 point, and knocked out players are given 0.
 The points limit can therefore be used to determine the number of rounds per track.
 This overrides the server's current points partition.

 ### False starts
 The plugin includes false start detection, as TMGery does not provide this natively.
 If someone retires before the race starts, the round will be restarted.
-This is limited to two times per round, but can be adjusted or disabled using [/ko falsestart](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-falsestart-max_tries).
+This is limited to two times per round, but can be adjusted or disabled using [/ko falsestart *max_tries*](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-falsestart-max_tries).

 ### Automatic skip of author tracks
 When proceeding to the next track, and with few players in the knockout, the script will skip the next track if the author is still in.
 This is to prevent excessive advantage by playing their own tracks in the final rounds.
-When and if this should kick in is determined by [/ko authorskip](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-authorskip-for_top_x_players); the default is to be enabled for top 7, but can be disabled by setting to 0.
+When and if this should kick in is determined by [/ko authorskip *for_top_x_players*](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-authorskip-for_top_x_players); the default is to be enabled for top 7, but can be disabled by setting to 0.

 ## HUD
 The plugin includes a status bar showing knockout status and player status, and a scoreboard showing which players are in risk of getting knocked out.